 3. Exercise & Keep Active

-Movement, deep breathing, muscular exertion, sweating and all of the other wonderful things that come with exercise can profoundly enhance your life in many ways.
-Exercise and keeping active, whether in the form of strength training or cardio, positively influences sleep quality and cognitive performance.
-It can also be motivating to lead healthier lifestyles in aspects of diet, water intake, and being more in-tune with one’s body.
-Regular exercise can also help strengthen your immunity, helping you ward-off the common cold.
+Movement, deep breathing, muscular exertion, sweating, and all the other beautiful things that come with exercise can profoundly enhance your life in many ways.
+Activity and keeping active, whether in strength training or cardio, positively influences sleep quality and cognitive performance.
+Most colleges will have some kind of gym or fitness center available that you can use if you find it helpful.

 4. Eat Whole Food Meals & Snacks